What is the TIME Function?

 The TIME function uses the following arguments:

-- Hour (required argument) – It can be from 0 (zero) to 32767 representing the hour.
-If a value is more than 23 then it shall be divided by 24 and excel shall treat the remainder as the hour value.
+- Hour (required argument) – This can be from 0 (zero) to 32767 representing the hour.
+If a value is more than 23 then it shall be divided by 24 and Excel shall treat the remainder as the hour value.

-- Minute (required argument) – It can be from 0 (zero) to 32767 representing the minutes.
-If a value is more than 59 then it shall be converted to hours and minutes.
+- Minute (required argument) – Can be any number from 0 (zero) to 32767, representing the minutes.
+If a value is more than 59 then it is converted to hours and minutes.

-- Second (required argument) – It can be from 0 (zero) to 32767 representing the seconds.
-If a value is more than 59 then it shall be converted to hours, minutes and seconds.
+- Second (required argument) – It can be from 0 (zero) to 32767, representing the seconds.
+If a value is more than 59 then it is converted to hours, minutes and seconds.

 How to use the TIME Function in Excel?

 As a worksheet function, TIME can be entered as part of a formula in a cell of a worksheet.